VasKD/QA-Plugin/README.md

        'obsidian-folder-name'\.obsidian\

-3. Create a 'plugin' folder in the .obsidian folder and unzip the repo file within it
+3. Create a 'plugins' folder in the .obsidian folder and unzip the repo file within it
-4. In your terminal, navigate to the plugin folder and run the following commands to install dependencies and build the plugin:
+4. In your terminal, navigate to the unziped repo folder (Qa-Plugin-Submission) and run the following commands to install dependencies and build the plugin:

         npm install
         npm run build